 Sun Chengzong's Epic Final War and Honorable Sacrifice

-Then Sun Chengzong led his entire family, five sons, six grandsons and ten nephews, climbed onto the city wall to fight against Manchu.
+Then, Sun Chengzong led his whole family, five sons, six grandsons, and ten nephews, to climb onto the city wall to fight against Manchu.

-Sun Chengzong's entire family was sacrificed in that battle, except a very old lady and a five-year-old toddler.
+Sun Chengzong's entire family was sacrificed in that battle, except for a very old lady and a five-year-old toddler.

 You Might Also Like: